Plugin Author: WP-STAGING

-After installation goto the settings page ‘Staging’ and do your adjustments there.
+After installation, go to the settings page ‘Staging’ and do your adjustments there.

-Go to WP Staging > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.
+Go to WP STAGING > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.

 Step 1.
-Create new WordPress staging site
+Create a new WordPress staging / backup site

 Step 2.
 Scanning your website for files and database tables

 Step 3.
-WordPress Staging site creation in progress
+WordPress staging site creation in progress

 Latest Change log entry:

-clone, cloning, duplication, migration, staging
+backup, clone, database backup, duplication, staging